IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 All security considerations as described in [RFC8414, Section 6.2] MUST be implemented.

-*Note:* The issuer claim value of the metadata document is not-necessarily the same as the isser claim value associated with access-tokens.
-The issuer value in the metadata document refers to the source of the metadocument itself.
+*Note:* The issuer claim value of the metadata document is not-necessarily the same as the issuer claim value associated with access-tokens.
+The issuer value in the metadata document refers to the source of the metadata document itself.
 This document may point to an token endpoint at a server other than the metadata document server.
 The issuer claim associated with the access token should refer to the server that implements the token endpoint.

 As the metadata document is intended to support the authorization processes, there is no need to provide client credentials towards the metadata endpoint.
-To prevent unnessary disclosure of credentials, the Authorization Server Metadata Request MUST NOT include and credentials from the Authorization Client or Resource Server.
+To prevent unnecessary disclosure of credentials, the Authorization Server Metadata Request MUST NOT include and credentials from the Authorization Client or Resource Server.